 These days, it seems that you can be let go for any number of reasons without warning.
 And if you lose your job, there goes your financial safety net.

-So if you'll be relying on support after the divorce, you'll want to be sure that, at least to the best of your knowledge, his job is going to be stable for the foreseeable future.
+So if you'll be relying on support after the divorce, you'll want to be sure that, at least to the best of your knowledge, his or her job is going to be stable for the foreseeable future.

 And as previously mentioned in #1 above, there are very few specific formulas around alimony.